rarawulan27/Python/README.md

-# A/B Testing & Cohort Analysis in Python
+# A/B Testing in Python

 This project analyzes a marketing dataset using statistical A/B testing and cohort-based user retention analysis.